syncfusion-content/flutter-docs/Flutter/pdf-viewer/text-selection.md

 {% endhighlight %}
 {% endtabs %}

-## How to create and display a customized text selection context menu with a Copy and Text markup options to retrieve the selected text?
+## How to create and display a customized text selection context menu with copy and text markup options to retrieve the selected text?

 With the options available in `SfPdfViewer` text selection, you can easily create and display a customized text selection context menu with various options such as **Copy, Highlight, Underline, Strikethrough, and Squiggly**, and perform operations with them.
 The following code example explains how to implement this functionality.

 In this example, we use the [OverlayEntry](https://api.flutter.dev/flutter/widgets/OverlayEntry-class.html) widget to create the customized context menu and add buttons for various options, such as Copy, Highlight, Underline, Strikethrough, and Squiggly.
+We are calling the method to display the customized context menu in the [onTextSelectionChanged](https://pub.dev/documentation/syncfusion_flutter_pdfviewer/latest/pdfviewer/SfPdfViewer/onTextSelectionChanged.html) callback.
 Whenever one of these options is pressed, the corresponding action is performed on the selected text.

-The selected text value is retrieved from the [onTextSelectionChanged](https://pub.dev/documentation/syncfusion_flutter_pdfviewer/latest/pdfviewer/SfPdfViewer/onTextSelectionChanged.html) callback details, and we call the context menu display method within this callback implementation.
+* For the copy operation, the selected text value is retrieved from the'selectedText` property of the [onTextSelectionChanged](https://pub.dev/documentation/syncfusion_flutter_pdfviewer/latest/pdfviewer/SfPdfViewer/onTextSelectionChanged.html) callback details.
+We then copy the text to the clipboard using the [Clipboard.setData](https://api.flutter.dev/flutter/services/Clipboard/setData.html) method.
 The text selection is cleared after the Copy operation by calling the [clearSelection](https://pub.dev/documentation/syncfusion_flutter_pdfviewer/latest/pdfviewer/PdfViewerController/clearSelection.html) controller method.

-For the annotation options, we retrieve the selected text lines using the [getSelectedTextLines](https://pub.dev/documentation/syncfusion_flutter_pdfviewer/latest/pdfviewer/SfPdfViewerState/getSelectedTextLines.html) method and add the respective annotations using the [addAnnotation](https://pub.dev/documentation/syncfusion_flutter_pdfviewer/latest/pdfviewer/PdfViewerController/addAnnotation.html) method on the controller.
+* For the text markup options, we retrieve the selected text lines using the [getSelectedTextLines](https://pub.dev/documentation/syncfusion_flutter_pdfviewer/latest/pdfviewer/SfPdfViewerState/getSelectedTextLines.html) method and add the respective annotations using the [addAnnotation](https://pub.dev/documentation/syncfusion_flutter_pdfviewer/latest/pdfviewer/PdfViewerController/addAnnotation.html) method on the `PdfViewerController`.

 {% tabs %}
 {% highlight Dart %}